tobsan/tobsan.se/cv.md

 permalink: /cv/
 ---

-I'm a software engineer, working primarily with embedded systems, and I have a passion for functional programming.
-I believe in free and open source software, and I try to contribute to it as much as I can.
+I'm a Swedish software engineer, working primarily with embedded systems, and I have a passion for functional programming.
+I believe in free and open source software, and I try to contribute to it, as well as using it, as much as I can.

+I...
+- program mostly in C, but inevitably write scripts in both Bash and Python
+- work (almost) exclusively in GNU/Linux environments
+- despise management-driven development methodologies like SAFe
+- am a bit of a keyboard nerd, having fallen in love with the TypeMatrix 2030
-I also enjoy playing rhythm-based games whenever I can, such as Dance Dance Revolution, Beatmania IIDX and similar games.
+- enjoy playing rhythm-based games whenever I can, mostly Dance Dance Revolution.
 Timing is everything.

-## Software skills

-I can program in more or less any language, I’ve sampled most different paradigms.
-Languages I have most experience with are C, C++, Python, Haskell, Java, Bash, Erlang.
-Professionally I have mostly written C, C++, Python, Bash and QML, and I have been working almost exclusively in the embedded domain.

-I feel at home in a small team of experts, preferrably following some agile setting.
-I work exclusively in GNU/Linux environments.
-I don't like Windows, but I can use it if I must.
-I'm a dvorak typist since 2008.
-I'm a native swede and speak english fluently.
+- speak swedish and english fluently
+- have a drivers license, EU type B

 ----------------